-- Submandibular nerve irritation – when If the injection is not placed in the appropriate anatomic location the submandibular nerve may be irritated and a temporary droop may occur.
+- Submandibular nerve irritation – If the injection is not placed in the appropriate anatomic location, the submandibular nerve may be irritated, and a temporary droop may occur.

 How long does Kybella swelling last?

-Every patent is unique but the downtime, characterized by swelling, typically lasts about five to seven days.
-The swelling typically lasts up to one week, and is characteristically the most noticeable after the first treatment session, when there is the largest amount of fat cells which need to be dissolved.
-The swelling, which is an expected inflammatory reaction, can also vary based on the amount of Kybella injected into the treatment area.
-Each subsequent Kybella treatment will cause less inflammation, and in turn less swelling.
+Many patients ask, “How long does swelling last after Kybella,” and the answer is: it depends.
+Every patent is unique, but the downtime, characterized by swelling, typically lasts about five to seven days.
+The swelling typically lasts up to one week.
+It is characteristically the most noticeable after the first treatment session when the most significant amount of fat cells needs to be dissolved.
+The swelling, an expected inflammatory reaction, can also vary based on the amount of Kybella injected into the treatment area.
+Each subsequent Kybella treatment will cause less inflammation and, in turn, less swelling.

 Why does Kybella cause swelling?

-The swelling from Kybella injections are a result of the enzymatic reaction whereby the active ingredient in Kybella, deoxycholic acid, dissolves the fat and this reaction in turn causes swelling and inflammation.
-This swelling is an expected, necessary, and expected part of the Kybella treatment process.
+The swelling from Kybella injections results from the enzymatic reaction whereby the active ingredient in Kybella, deoxycholic acid, dissolves the fat, and this reaction, in turn, causes swelling and inflammation.
+This swelling is an expected and necessary part of the Kybella treatment process.
 Typically the swelling is moderate and lasts less than one week.
 Rarely, the swelling can be quite significant with a “bullfrog” appearance and can take up to a month to resolve.

-How many number of treatment sessions are needed for Kybella?
+How many treatment sessions are needed for Kybella?

-There are a number of ways to help resolve the post-Kybella swelling more quickly.
+When patients ask how to lessen Kybella swelling, several ways exist to help resolve the post-Kybella swelling more quickly.

-- Cetirzine – Some patients benefit from taking the over the counter antihistamine, Cetirzline, one day before and one day after the Kybella injections.
-The antihistamine can help mitigate some effects of this localized swelling
+- Cetirzine – Some patients benefit from taking the over-the-counter antihistamine, Cetirizine one day before and one day after the Kybella injections.
+The antihistamine can help mitigate some effects of this localized swelling.

-- Ice cold compresses – Cold compresses should be applied to the treatment area to reduce swelling.
-Ice should not be applied directly to the skin, to avoid a burn to the skin.
+- Ice-cold compresses should be applied to the treatment area to reduce swelling.
+Ice should not be applied directly to the skin to avoid a burn to the skin.